The First Ever Vintage Computer Festival Southeast!!

 RetroMacCast.com – Episode 277: David talks VCF SE 1.0

-A large premier exhibit welcomee each attendee as they entered the Festival – The Apple Pop-Up Museum It tells the story of how a small start-up company, founded in a garage by two young friends, became the leading consumer electronics and personal computer company in the world.
+A large premier exhibit welcomed each attendee as they entered the Festival – The Apple Pop-Up Museum It tells the story of how a small start-up company, founded in a garage by two young friends, became the leading consumer electronics and personal computer company in the world.
 The exhibit displays an exclusive collection of game-changing Apple personal computers and consumer electronic products while presenting the history of the company since its founding in 1976 to the present.
 An Apple I, the first disk ][ and controller card prototypes, original apple ][, original Lisa and even a Xerox Alto are among the rare artifacts to be displayed, and much, much more.
 Within the 6,000 square feet of display space that this premier exhibit occupies will be the following rooms: Pre-Apple Room, Apple I Room, apple ][ Room, Turmoil Years Room, No Founders Left Room, Jobs’ Come Back Room, Ive’s Colors Room, iPod/iPhone/iPad Room, The Timeline Lounge and Apple’s Present to the Future Room.

 Vintage Computer Festival Southeast Features

-We had Dozens of exhibitors from all over the region, plus many from other parts of the country.
+We had dozens of exhibitors from all over the region, plus many from other parts of the country.
 A large variety of historic computers were represented in the exhibit hall for live demonstrations by their owners.
 A vintage game station was available for children and adults to play classic games on classic computers and game console systems (projected on a 20+ft wall)

 Two retrocomputing kit building classes were held, plus continual, inexpensive introduction to soldering classes.